 EPA Waste Data Release - 1 February 2021 for reference period to Q4 2020

 In this section we present trend data that are available in a more timely fashion than our complete, validated datasets, which are produced to meet legislative requirements.
 The data can be from administrative data sources, or they may represent a subset of EPA waste statistics data that, due to reduced scope, can be validated more quickly than the full survey.
 Initially we present data relating to waste accepted at landfills, municipal waste incinerators and cement kilns, helping to provide policy makers and other stakeholders with an early indication of when capacity issues may arise.
 This section will continue to be expanded over time to include other datasets of particular relevance to our national users.

 - The quarterly tonnage of municipal waste accepted at landfill decreased during 2017, then increased to quarter three in 2018, to drop in quarter four of 2018 and level out.
 There was a slight downward trend from quarter one to quarter four of 2019.
-Between quarter four of 2019 and quarter two of 2020, the tonnage of municipal waste accepted at landfill increased slightly.
+Between quarter four of 2019 and quarter three of 2020, the tonnage of municipal waste accepted at landfill increased slightly.
 In quarter four of 2020 the tonnage of municipal waste accepted at landfill decreased.
 (Figure 1).

-- Energy was recovered from more than 230,000 tonnes of municipal waste (excluding waste imported from abroad) through incineration or co-incineration at municipal waste incinerators or cement kilns in Ireland in quarter two of 2020.
+- Energy was recovered from more than 222,000 tonnes of municipal waste (excluding waste imported from abroad) through incineration or co-incineration at municipal waste incinerators or cement kilns in Ireland in quarter four of 2020.

 - Five landfills accepted municipal waste in 2017 and 2018.
-This number declined to three in quarter four of 2019 and remained at three in quarter two of 2020.
+This number declined to three in quarter four of 2019 and remained at three in quarter four of 2020.

 - Waste accepted at landfill rose between 2013 and 2016 but dropped in 2017 before increasing again in 2018 and 2019.